ShaunCurtis/CEC.Blazor/In Process Articles/Building a Database Application in Blazor - Part 3.md

 {
     if (IsService)
     {
-        //check if record name is populated and if not populates it if (string.IsNullOrEmpty(e.RecordName) && e.ExitType == PageExitType.ExitToList) e.RecordName = this.Service.RecordConfiguration.RecordListName;
+        //check if record name is populated and if not populate it if (string.IsNullOrEmpty(e.RecordName)) e.RecordName = this.Service.RecordConfiguration.RecordName;
-        else if (string.IsNullOrEmpty(e.RecordName)) e.RecordName = this.Service.RecordConfiguration.RecordName;

         // check if the id is set for view or edit.
 If not, sets it. if ((e.ExitType == PageExitType.ExitToEditor || e.ExitType == PageExitType.ExitToView) && e.ID == 0) e.ID = this._ID;